browserengineering/book/book/scheduling.md

 We also don't want the main thread doing rendering faster than the browser thread can raster and draw.
-So we should only schedule animation frames once raster and draw are done:[^backpressure]
+So we should only schedule animation frames once raster and draw are done.[^backpressure] Luckily, that's exactly what we're doing:

 [^backpressure]: The technique of controlling the speed of the front of a pipeline by means of the speed of its end is called *back pressure*.